 Formaldehyde can come from other sources as well.
 It can be found in paints, insulation, paper products, and cigarette smoke.
 Exposure to formaldehyde can cause symptoms such as nosebleeds, cough, itchy eyes, and sore throat.
-People with asthma, bronchitis, or are pregnant can be more at risk to having effects from formaldehyde.
-Formaldehyde is a known carcinogen, particularly for causing cancer of the nose and throat.
+People with asthma, bronchitis, or are pregnant can be more at risk for effects from formaldehyde.

-Call Indoor Science today at (312) 920-9393 to set up an appointment for formaldehyde testing in your home.
-We can provide you with a quote over the phone.
+Call Indoor Science today at (312) 920-9393 to describe your interest in formaldehyde testing.
+Once we learn more about your project, we can provide you with a quote over the phone.
 Pricing is dependent on the number of samples we collect and the methods used.